Cosmology and Structure Formation 2

 Learning and Teaching Methods

+This module consists of a lecture and an exercise course.
 The learning contents are taught in a thematically structured lecture, with special emphasis both on technical skills as well as physical understanding.
 The relation to contemporary research and the connections between theory and observations are emphasized.
-In tutorial sessions the students practice the techniques based on examples and problems.
+In exercise classes the students practice the techniques based on examples and problems.
 The understanding is deepened by transfer tasks, enabling the students to explain and apply the learning contents independently.